marcelagarduno/san-diego-unemployment-analysis/README.md

 ## Tools & Methods
 - R
 - Data cleaning and exploratory data analysis (EDA)
-- Statistical testing: ANOVA
+- ANOVA for seasonal analysis
-- Bootstrap resampling for inference
+- Bootstrap resampling for statistical inference
 - Linear regression modeling

 ## Key Findings
-- No statistically significant differences in unemployment rates across seasons
+- No statistically significant seasonal effect was found, suggesting unemployment patterns are relatively stable across months
-- Unemployment rates increased significantly following the COVID-19 pandemic (around a 1% increase on average)
+- COVID-19 caused a sharp structural break, increasing average unemployment by ~1% and producing outliers (peak: 15.8%)
-- Time was a statistically significant predictor, but linear regression failed to capture nonlinear trends
+- Long-term trend shows time is a significant predictor, but simple linear models fail to capture nonlinear fluctuations
-- Extreme outliers in 2020-2021 highlight the impact of unexpected economic shocks
+- Outlier analysis highlights the impact of economic shocks, emphasizing the need for robust modeling approaches

+## Business / Policy Implications
+- Short-term economic shocks (e.g., pandemics) can dramatically impact unemployment but may not permanently alter long-term trends
+- Policymakers should focus on resilience strategies rather than seasonal interventions
+- Traditional linear forecasting models may be insufficient during periods of economic instability

 ## Notes
 This project was originally completed as part of a group assignment and has been reorganized for portfolio presentation.